Jessemccallums/hellomicroverse/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+- Discipline is important
+- The habits are important for our development

 ## 📝 License